rybak/VanillaWithFlake/README.md

 - Spiders and Cave Spiders now create Cobwebs periodically (Cave Spiders twice as fast as regular)

-- The End Dragon now drops an Elytra upon death
+- The Ender Dragon now drops an Elytra upon death

+- The first time a player kills the Ender Dragon it now spawns a Dragon Egg

 ## Current wish-list/not possible list: